Important Facility Update

 Based on what we learned from health and government officials and other United Ways, we are making policy and operational changes to prevent the spread of illness.
 While our United Way office remains open, we feel it is best to take precautions, which will continue until further notice.

-Beginning on Monday, March 23rd, our office will move to mostly remote work with one staff person in office daily.
+Beginning on Monday, March 23rd 2020, our office will move to mostly remote work with one staff person in office daily.
 We will continue to provide updates as they become available and are actively working to engage local partners to keep updated on available resources to meet local needs.

-Our VITA site will close for walk-ins on Monday, March 23rd until further notice.
+Our VITA site will be appointment only for the 2021 (tax year 2020).
 Drop-off appointments are available by calling the VITA line at 276.403.5976.
 Every household with a simple return can still file their federal and state taxes for free using MyFreeTaxes.com.

 We hope that taking extra precautions reduces overall exposure to the virus.
 Please continue to practice good hygiene for you and your families, and take seriously any guidance from the Centers for Disease Control or Virginia Department of Health, such as:

 • Practice “Social Distancing” by putting space between yourself and others